 I’ve put together an in-depth guide on How to Write a Design Rationale, especially dedicated to graduates who are preparing for the Philippine ID board exam.
-You can get a free sample of the eBook here, and you can check out the webpage here: How to Write a Design Rationale.
+You can read the eBook for free by subscribing to my email list.

 As additional help to How to Write a Design Rationale, one of my most visited articles, here’s another helpful way to go about writing a design rationale: Explain what mood or feeling you wish your space to convey, then describe how that particular mood (or moods) has been created in each space of your design using the elements and principles of design.

 I learned this from our very first assignment on the online diploma course I’m taking on interior design.
 The task was to “select three interior spaces that each convey a different message, mood or feeling.
 Describe how these moods have been created in each space using the elements and principles of design as they have been discussed so far.”

 Elements of Design

 A sense of airiness is mostly derived from the space—a high vaulted ceiling and the generous space between furniture pieces.
 Space is a luxury, and the wider, the more sophisticated.

 The many windows that dress the wall behind the sofa let in generous natural light, which floods the space during the day.
 When dark, the cove lighting perpendicular to the ceiling beams, accentuates the vaulted ceiling, maintaining the feeling of spaciousness it gives.

 The pendant lamp above the mantle, the table lamp behind the 3-seater sofa, and the fire in the firebox give interesting accent lighting at night.